etlegacy/etlegacy/docs/demos/README-serverside-demos_ETL.md

 * When demo replaying a demo client-side with mod switching, sv_cheats is disabled (prevent timescale and other commands to be used)

+* Fix tournament when nb players < 2: if a demo is recorded before demo players connected, real players connecting before demo players joined will join automatically.
+The only way to fix in ExcessivePlus that is to manually enter /speconly then /team s.
+For vanilla ioquake3, wait for demoplayers to connect and then go to spectators.
+This is not critical to fix anymore since these "buggy" demos (where real players will be forced to join the demo game) are recorded in a separate "warmup" demo, and the real match that starts after when two players connect are recorded in another demo.
+So the match demo has no issue at all (because there are two democlients, so the real players cannot join anymore), only the warmup demo can still allow real players to join the game (but they are a lot less interesting anyway with only one democlient!).

 KNOWN BUGS (WONT FIX FOR NOW)
 -----------------------------
 Below is a list of known bugs or wished features, but if you encounter them, please report anyway.
 If a bug is reported to be too hampering, it may get fixed in the future.

+* Demo crashing with error "server disconnected - server command overflow".
+If you get this error when they try to replay, it means your graphical settings are too slow for your computer.
+Try using a lower resolution or change graphical parameters to solve your graphical slowness issues, this should solve the demo playback.
+Indeed, demo playback needs to be realtime, so if your computer is slow, the demo will crash.

 * save the minimum correct value for sv_democlients when recording: count the total number of clients (>= CS_ZOMBIE) per frame, and the highest number count will be the good number (or just look at the highest clientid reached since client slots are filled in ascending order).